 As an Account Manager, at a marketing agency focused on delivering results (and as a HubSpot Platinum Solutions Partner practising the Inbound Methodology), one of the first questions I ask potential clients is "have you got buyer personas?".

 More often than not the answer is yes, but still, I’m left worried.
 The reason for this is that most businesses do not have a truly accurate representation of who their buyer is because they've asked buyer persona survey questions that are wholly irrelevant.

 I have seen companies spend thousands of pounds to have someone come into their office, sit them around a table and ask them questions like "what does your buyer like doing on a Sunday afternoon?".
-The problem with this method is you only learn (if you learn anything) what a company's ideal customer is, not what their actual customer is.
+The problem with this method is you only learn what a company's ideal customer is, not what their actual customer is.

 Let me give you an example:

 I recently conducted a buyer persona study with a property group.
 Their assumption, based on the types of property they sold, was that they sold to young professionals buying their first home.
 Once the study was complete, it was clear that they actually sold to retirement-aged people who were downsizing.

-Two completely different customers, and two completely different sets of marketing.
+Two completely different customer profiles, and two completely different sets of marketing.

 If you only take one thing away from this article, I'd like it to be this: